J.D. Davis Player Props: Giants vs. Red Sox

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in slugging percentage (.430) and total hits (83) this season.
+- Davis leads San Francisco with 85 hits and a team-best slugging percentage of .440.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.